TykTechnologies/tyk-gateway-docker/README.md

 ## Useful Reading

-### Important settings when using Tyk
+### Requirements
-These settings apply to any Tyk OSS deployment, this one using Docker Compose as well as test and production environments.
+These settings apply to any Tyk OSS deployment, for development as well as production environments.

 1. [**Redis**](https://redis.io/docs/about/) - Tyk gateway requires a running Redis.
 To make an easy start this repo has a _Docker Compose_ that spins up the gateway and Redis.
 If you use our `docker compose`, [the config of the gateway](./tyk.standalone.conf) is already set up to connect to the Redis service.
 As soon as it's up the gateway is ready to use.
 2. **API definitions** - This is the way to set Tyk Gateway to service your API.
 To quickly get from zero to a live API behind _Tyk Gateway_ use the API definition examples under the [./apps](./apps) directory.